 If these guardrails are proposed in locations where cycle facilities are also acceptable along with pedestrians, then the height of the guardrails needs to be higher than 1.4m.

 Following are the key components of a guardrail:

 As stated above, the guardrail panels come in three types.
 The standard panel, see-through panel and decorative panel.

 In parks and recreational locations, guardrails are placed along with the facility of swinging gates to provide access to the pathways.
-Gates are either placed as single leaf gate or double leaf gates.
+Gates are either placed as single-leaf gates or double-leaf gates.

-Pedestrian guardrails are made of material and finishes:
+Pedestrian guardrails are made of material and finish:

 Admin, gcelab.com Please see our Pillar Post to know why we founded gcelab.com.

 What is a Highway Interchange and Their Types?
 12 Important Points

 Type of Road / Classification of Road – 6 Interesting Points

 Founder at gcelab.com, Pooja is an Entrepreneur unlocking human potential.
 Working in the Principles of Lean Start-up, Pooja believes in Transparency and User Happiness the most.
 Pooja’s background in teaching gives her a sophisticated grasp on even the most tedious aspect of course building.
 She is passionate about people who believe that good is not enough.